Burchill History, Family Crest & Coats of Arms

 The surname Burchill was first found in Herefordshire where literally the name means "dweller at, or on, the hill of birch trees."

-Important Dates for the Burchill family
+Early History of the Burchill family

 This web page shows only a small excerpt of our Burchill research.
 Another 67 words (5 lines of text) covering the years 1686, 1737, 1715, 1727 and 1705 are included under the topic Early Burchill History in all our PDF Extended History products and printed products wherever possible.